oegedijk/explainerdashboard/docs/source/explainers.rst

 permutation_cv
 --------------

-Normally permuation importances get calculated over a single fold (assuming the data is the test set).
+Normally permutation importances get calculated over a single fold (assuming the data is the test set).
 However if you pass the training set to the explainer, you may wish to cross-validate calculate the permutation importances.
 In that case pass the number of folds to ``permutation_cv``.